Skip to content

 1. Generate original composite key (X25519 + ML-KEM-768, COMPOSITE_KEM_COMBINE)

-5. Demonstrate encryption transparently uses successor
+5. Demonstrate encryption transparently uses the new PRIMARY material

 When to use: